 We often copy many things in excel, but sometimes we do copy formula cells or ranges to another place.
 When you are copying and pasting formula cells, if you do a normal paste, you will end up pasting only formulas, not values.
 That is where the power of “Paste Special” plays a big role.

 If you look at the cell C2, it is a dependent cell on B2 and A2.
 So now, copy and press “ALT+E+S+V.” It will open the below dialogue box and click ok.

 #2 – Auto Sum Shortcuts in Excel

-In excel we often do a summation of many things.
-Everywhere we cannot apply the SUM function manually; instead, we have as an excel keyboard shortcuts key to doing the same for you.
+In excel, we often do a summation of many things.
+Everywhere we cannot apply the SUM in excel function manually; instead, we have as an excel keyboard shortcuts key to doing the same for you.